 7.00pm - 9.00pm (GYJO and Jazz2Go)

 Rehearsals are during term time only and our performances are always spread out over the academic year.
-Our full rehearsal and performance schedule is available on our GM calendar.
-You can also download our published 2017-18 schedule here.
+Please see the "contact and locate us" menu below for our rehearsal address and location.

 Term 1 - Wednesday 4 October 2017

 Term 3 - Wednesday 24 January 2018

 GYJA sectionals will be led by band leaders and will involve GYJO members who want to assist for coaching experience.
 GYJO sectionals will be led by Section Leaders with support from the Assistant Section Leader (both as invited by the GYJO Director in September 2017).

 NB.
 Additional sectionals may be scheduled, however band members will be informed and reminded about these in prior rehearsals.

 A description of the GYJO Section and Assistant Section Leader roles is available for download here.

 You can enquire about joining our groups at any time (see contact information below).
 Subscription is amazing value at just £150 a year.
 The fee also entitles you to join as many groups as you like and covers the year from September - August.
 If you join part way through the year we will reduce your fee accordingly.
 We may however ask you to wait a few weeks before joining a group if they have an immediate performance that they are working towards.